Innago Logo

 Median Home Price

-Connecticut’s median sale price as of May 2024 was $425,500, which is an 8% increase year-over-year according to Redfin’s monthly housing data.
+Connecticut’s median sale price as of May 2024 was $446,400, which is a 6.4% decrease year-over-year according to Redfin’s monthly housing data.
 Connecticut’s average home price is relatively average for the nation, though it’s steadily increasing alongside other U.S. properties.

-There were 3,133 homes sold in Connecticut in May of 2024.
-This number is about 3.8% lower than May of last year.
+There were 2,282homes sold in Connecticut in January of 2026.
+This number is slightly lower than January of last year.

 Median Days on Market (DOM)